jaredblumer/test-video-recorder/README.md

 # test-video-recorder

-Headless video recording using FFmpeg and Mocha.
+Headless video recording using [FFmpeg](https://ffmpeg.org/) and Mocha.
+This package requires that FFmpeg is already installed.

 ## Installation